What Differentiates e-Estates and Trusts from Other Florida Will Trusts and Probate Firms?

 Rebecca L. Nichols, Esq.

 Ms. Nichols has been a member of the Florida Bar since 2009.
-She is admitted to practice in the State of Florida.
-She has been involved with the Highlands County Bar Association and has served as a member of the Board of Directors of same.
-She served as Vice President of the Leadership Highlands Class of 2011.
+She is admitted to practice law in the State of Florida and holds an active license.
+Her commitment to the legal profession extends beyond her practice.
+She has actively participated in the Highlands County Bar Association and has also dedicated her time as a member of the Board of Directors within the same organization.
+Furthermore, her leadership qualities shone through as she assumed the role of Vice President for the Leadership Highlands Class of 2011.

 She has also been involved in United Way of Central Florida as a Community Investment Team Volunteer for many years.
 Moreover, she volunteered with Heartland Horses Equine Activities & Learning, a non-profit organization providing equine therapy to those with special needs, serving as a member of the Board of Directors for several years.
 She was also a member and Director of the Kiwanis Club of Sebring.

 Ms. Nichols spends her free time with her family, including her rescue dog, Hunter.
-She enjoys travelling, reading, boating, fishing, lobstering, painting and photography.
+She enjoys traveling, reading, boating, fishing, lobstering, painting, and photography.

 Katina H. Pantazis, Esq.